 - Tax Deferral - First, any capital gains on the money reinvested in an Opportunity Zone Fund will be temporarily deferred.

 - Tax Reduction - Furthermore, the taxes on those capital gains may be reduced if the Opportunity Zone investment is held for at least 5 years — and even further reduced if held at least 7 years.

 - Tax Elimination - Finally, any capital gains on the Opportunity Zone investment itself can even be eliminated — if the investment is held at least 10 years.
 You’ll find more details on how these federal tax benefits work here.

-Qualifying investments may include equity in nearly any real estate or business that investors find attractive, as long as they are substantially within an Opportunity Zone.
-The successful investments will be those that are most likely to appreciate over the 10 year investment hold period.
-If an equity investment in a qualified business or project must be liquidated before the 10-year investment period is over, the opportunity fund can reinvest in another qualified business or project.
+If an equity investment in a qualified project must be liquidated before the 10-year investment period is over, the Opportunity Zone Fund can reinvest in another qualified business or project.

+Real estate projects.
 Real estate projects should either be new development or an existing building in need of substantial renovation.
-Qualified real estate investments can include multi-family and single family housing, commercial, retail, industrial and mixed-use developments.
+Qualified real estate investments can include multi-family and single-family housing, commercial, retail, industrial and mixed-use developments.